mochaMM/guideline/source_en/ArchitectureInDetail/WebApplicationDetail/Validation.rst

 Single item check
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For the implementation of single item check,
+For the implementation of single item check following points are necessary,

 * Bean Validation annotation should be assigned to the field of form class
 * \ ``@Validated``\  annotation should be assigned in Controller for validation
 * Tag for displaying validation error message should be added to JSP

-is necessary.

 .. note::